joe-lynch/ODPE/README.md

  - maudecmd[0] = "./maude.linux64"

-it must be changed to the name of the Maude file, therefore to switch between Mac and Linux it must be done here. (./maude.darwin64 or ./maude.linux64)
+It must be changed to the name of the Maude file, therefore to switch between Mac and Linux it must be done here. (./maude.darwin64 or ./maude.linux64)